projf/fpgatools/img2fmem/README.md

 * Source images must be RGB rather than RGBA format.
 If you use RGBA then you'll probably end up with a screen of one solid colour.
 The `file(1)` command will tell you if you're using RGB or RGBA.
 * Images with transparency (such as PNGs) may produce colour artifacts or fail with a message about not being iterable.
 Save your image without transparency and all should be well.

-The [ImagePalette interface isn't well documented](https://pillow.readthedocs.io/en/stable/reference/ImagePalette.html).
-This script was written by looking at the Pillow source code, so isn't guaranteed to work with newer versions, but then again the palette code doesn't seem to have changed since 2001.

 ## Usage Notes

-If you want the best quality colour conversion with few colours, use a package like GIMP or Photoshop to reduce the colours to 16 or 64 before using this tool.
-Just make sure the file format you save in has at least 256 colours.

 * If the value of `colour_bits` isn't valid it defaults to `8`
 * If the value of `palette_bits` isn't valid it defaults to `12`